IzaacMartinez27/FloodFinder/README.md

 ![Feature Map with Filters](FeatureMap.png)

 # Displaying the results
-- Once the analysis is complete, FloodFinder concludes whether the road section in the image is flooded or clear.
+- Once the analysis is complete, the system concludes whether the road section in the image is flooded or clear.
 If flooding is detected, the system promptly projects its response by activating a visual alert system, typically an alarm light.
 This immediate projection of the system's decision serves as a crucial indicator for drivers, pedestrians, and relevant authorities, enabling them to take appropriate action to avoid the hazard or to address the situation swiftly.